eucalyptus/euca-demo/doc/setup-poc8-manual.md

 1. (ALL): Configure common additional disk storage

     The hosts which participate in this POC were created by Cobbler via kickstart with the it-centos6-x86_64-bare cobbler profile.

     In this profile, we have 2 physical disks presented to the OS as /dev/sda and /dev/sdb.
     In other Cobbler profiles, we typically use software raid on the physical disks, so only /dev/sda is presented to the OS.
 But for this POC, we want to simulate hosts with hardware RAID controllers, presenting multiple RAID sets as physical disks.

     Disk sda is partitioned, with partition sda1 formatted as ext4 and mounted as /boot, and partition sda2 formatted as an LVM physical disk, and assigned to volume group vg01.
-    Logial volumes of 8GB and 20GB were created for swap and the root filesystem, also
-    formatted with ext4.
+    Logical volumes of 8GB and 20GB were created for swap and the root filesystem, also formatted with ext4.

     Here is the output of some disk commands showing the initial storage layout, before we perform additional configuration.

     **Physical Disks and Logical Volumes**